Senior Technical Manager

 What is your background?

-I’ve been with (un)Common Logic for about 8 years.
+I’ve been with (un)Common Logic for over 10 years.
 Prior to this, I was working as a Business Development Counselor with Austin Energy.
 I later moved to Atlanta where I received my MBA in Marketing from American Intercontinental University.

 What are your responsibilities at (un)Common Logic?